Nathan Takes a Wise Approach When Confronting David about His Sins

 King David, a man after God’s own heart, is far from perfect.
 After the Bathsheba affair and the subsequent murder of her husband at the hand of scheming David, God wants to deal with David and restore him to right relationship.
+This story provides an example of how to confront someone.

 The Prophet Nathan Confronts David